Reference-Free Sampling-Based Model Predictive Control: Experiments

 \subsubsection{Dynamic handstand balancing}

 Starting from a standard quadrupedal stance with a level base, when commanded to achieve an inverted pose (\SI{45}{\degree} pitch angle), the robot executes a dynamic swing maneuver to transition into a handstand configuration.
-Then, the controller discovers stabilizing strategies through continuous leg repositioning and contact pattern adjustments.
+Then, the controller identifies stabilizing strategies by continuously repositioning the legs and adjusting contact patterns.
 Fig.~\ref{fig:handstand} illustrates simulation snapshots of emergent contact-making and breaking patterns, where the legs dynamically reposition to maintain balance.
 The accompanying plot shows that the handstand pose is stably maintained for about \SI{1}{\second} with low orientation error.